AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

    : Contour plots of density, H2 mass fraction, :math:`x`-velocity component and heat release rate after 250 steps.

-In order to illustrate one of `PeleLMeX` failure mode, we will now continue the simulation for another 50 steps, starting from `chk00250`, while increasing the CFL number to 0.6.
+In order to illustrate one of `PeleLMeX` failure modes, we will now continue the simulation for another 50 steps, starting from `chk00250`, while increasing the CFL number to 0.6.
 Update the following keys in the input file: ::